North Carolina Corporation

 To start a corporation in North Carolina, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file Articles of Incorporation with the Business Registration Division.
 You can file this document online or by mail.
 The articles cost $125 to file.
 Once filed with the state, this document formally creates your North Carolina corporation.

 Hire us to incorporate your North Carolina business and we’ll provide a free business address to list whenever possible throughout the filing to better keep your personal address private.
-And for the cheapest way to start a business?
-Pay just $48 out the door with our Corporate Guide Service monthly payment option.

 Per NC Gen Stat § 55-5-01 (2019), every North Carolina corporation must appoint a registered agent.
 You don’t need to hire a registered agent, but if you do, make sure your registered agent will list their address on your articles wherever possible to ensure maximum privacy.